swetjen/Simple-Minecraft-Server-Wrapper/README.md

 # Features

 - Checks for the latest Minecraft snaphsot version from Mojang's servers
-- While the server it checks for an updated snapshot in the background.
+- While the server is running, checks for an updated snapshot in the background.
 - Gracefully stops the server when a new version is detected.
 - Downloads the latest snapshop and restarts the server.